springdo/jmeter-grid/README.md

 * add plugins and test data to the image and test further examples
 * params on the script
 * triggers on the build

+### 🔨 ISSUES
+* On cleanup, if the PipelineRun still exists which references a PV created as part of the execution, then it gets stuck in terminating.
+Remove the P.Run to fix this.